open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 ## About this tutorial

 This tutorial shows how to create a basic visual-search experiment using OpenSesame [(Mathôt, Schreij, & Theeuwes, 2012)][references].
-We will use both the graphical interface and Python scripting.
+We will use both the graphical interface and Python scripting to develop an experiment that you can run on the desktop in a traditional lab-based setting.
 Some experience with OpenSesame and Python is recommended.
 This tutorial takes approximately one hour.

 A JavaScript-based version of this tutorial is also available.
-If you want to run your experiments online (with OSWeb), then the JavaScript tutorial is what you need:
+If you want to run your experiments online in a browser (with OSWeb), then the JavaScript tutorial is what you need:

 - %link:tutorials/intermediate-javascript%

 ## Resources

-- __Download__ — This tutorial assumes that you are running OpenSesame version 3.2.0 or later.
+- __Download__ — This tutorial assumes that you are running OpenSesame version 4.0.0 or later.
 You can download the most recent version of OpenSesame from:
 	- %link:download%
 - __Documentation__ — A dedicated documentation website can be found at:
 	- <http://osdoc.cogsci.nl/>